-Using AFR data obtained from the DFS' Bureau of Local Government, the EDR staff prepared the following tabulations, which list individual county government's expenditure and revenue totals by account code and fund type for local fiscal years ended 2009 through 2011.
+Using AFR data obtained from the DFS' Bureau of Local Government, the EDR staff prepared the following tabulations, which list individual county government's expenditure and revenue totals by account code and fund type for the most recent local fiscal years.
+Additional files summarizing county fiscal data for future and prior fiscal years will be added as the tabulations are completed.
 A glossary of select financial terms used in these tabulations is available.
-Additional files summarizing county fiscal data for future and prior fiscal years will be added as the tabulations are completed.

 Last Revised: December 9, 2013